Blendify/blender-manual/blender_docs/manual/game_engine/logic/sensors/types/mouse.rst

 Mouse over any
-   gives a TRUE pulse if the mouse moves over any game object.
+   Gives a TRUE pulse if the mouse moves over any game object.
 Mouse over
-   gives a TRUE pulse if the mouse moves over the owner object.
+   Gives a TRUE pulse if the mouse moves over the owner object.
 Movement
-   any movement with the mouse causes a stream of TRUE pulses.
+   Any movement with the mouse causes a stream of TRUE pulses.
 Wheel Down
-   causes a stream of TRUE pulses as the scroll wheel of the mouse moves down.
+   Causes a stream of TRUE pulses as the scroll wheel of the mouse moves down.
 Wheel Up
-   causes a stream of TRUE pulses as the scroll wheel of the mouse moves up.
+   Causes a stream of TRUE pulses as the scroll wheel of the mouse moves up.
 Right button
-   gives a TRUE pulse.
+   Gives a TRUE pulse.
 Middle button
-   gives a TRUE pulse.
+   Gives a TRUE pulse.
 Left button
-   gives a TRUE pulse.
+   Gives a TRUE pulse.

 A FALSE pulse is given when any of the above conditions ends.